parcoil/dotline/README.md

 - Windows: ✅ (Tested on Windows 11 24H2)
 - Linux: ✅ (Tested on Arch Linux on KDE)
+- Marvel Rivals ✅
+- The Finals ✅
 - MacOS ⚠️ (Seems to work. must build yourself, tested on MacOS sequoia)

 ## ⚠️ Known Issues